Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1.0
 			// Maximum: 999999.0
 			"Witch Damage"				"5.0"

+			// Witches spawned by the Mutant Tank die after this many seconds.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (Until death)
+			// Maximum: 999999.0 (Longest)
+			"Witch Lifetime"			"0.0"

 			// The distance between a common infected and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".